It's Rush Limboy and the one and only Excellence in Broadcasting Network.

 This is amazing to me.

-Obama's the guy that put him there.
+Obama's the guy that put them there.

-Running around playing golf and shooting hoops, ill-served by these people that were somehow forced upon him.
+And it's as though Obama's this innocent little waif running around playing golf and shooting hoops, ill-served by these people that were somehow forced upon him when he chose them.

-When he chose them, we don't even know who all his czars are for crying out loud.
+We don't even know who all his czars are for crying out loud.

-I mean, Kathleen Sibelius.
+I mean, Kathleen Sebelius.

-And showing us how to cough safely on our sleeve.
+That H1N1 pandemic and showing us how to cough safely on our sleeve.

 How in the world, if you're going to replace people, do you not start with replacing Obama?